-Figure 2: X-ray image of pelvic and femur fracture
+Figure 2: X-ray image of pelvic and femur fracture in young female rat.

 Case history and photo